axiros/bashenv/README.md

 based package management.

-From any Unix environment with only wget or curl you can define the tools you need in a config file, then start an installer producing the intended environment
+From any Unix environment with only wget or curl you can define the tools you need in a config file, then start an installer producing the intended environment...

 - in a shell sourceable way, w/o even leaving your current process.